ruthussanketh/nd00333_AZMLND_C2/README.md

 ![](images/logs_py.png)

 ## Step 5: Swagger Documentation
-Swagger makes documentation easier by describing the API, what requests it accepts, inputs and endpoints
+Swagger makes documentation easier by describing the API, what requests it accepts, inputs and endpoints.

 Step 5.1 Swagger Running on Localhost
 ![](images/swagger.png)